 Find your account number for checking and savings accounts

 You can find your checking or savings account number on your bank statement or on the account documents provided at account opening.
-You can also find the checking account number on your check.
+You can also find the checking account number on at the bottom of your check.

 Find your routing number for checking accounts